Barney Pelty: Major league career

 In his career, through 2010, Pelty was one of the all-time best Jewish pitchers in major league history, ranking first in career ERA (ahead of #2 Sandy Koufax), sixth in wins (92; directly behind Jason Marquis), and seventh in strikeouts (693; directly behind Barry Latman).

 Later years

-In 2010, Farmington City Council voted to name an access road leading to a Sports Complex "Barney Pelty Drive" in his honor.
-In 2016, Pelty was inducted into the first class of the Farmington Hall of Fame.
+In 2010, the Farmington City Council voted to name an access road leading to a sports complex, "Barney Pelty Drive" in his honor.
+In 2016, he was inducted into the first class of the Farmington Hall of Fame.
+Pelty and his wife had a son, who became the city engineer of Farmington.
+Barney Pelty died in Farmington on May 24, 1939.